 The Food Medic is a blog founded by Dr. Hazel Wallace.
 Dr. Hazel Wallace is a qualified medical doctor, personal trainer best-selling author, and health influencer.
 Her aim of the blog is to bridge the gap between traditional medical advice and the latest developments in nutrition and other areas of lifestyle.

-On the blog, you’ll find informative articles which are backed by science, easy-to-follow recipes, and actionable tips and guides to help make informed health lifestyle choices.
+On the blog, you’ll find informative articles which are backed by science, easy-to-follow recipes, and actionable tips and guides to help make informed healthy lifestyle choices.

-Go and have a listen to her podcasts, which include leading experts in the health and wellness field with loads of information on how you can sustain a healthier life.
+Go and listen to her podcasts, which include leading experts in the health and wellness field with loads of information on how you can sustain a healthier life.

-The Fitnessista is a blog created by the certified personal trainer, Gina.
+The Fitnessista is a blog created by a certified personal trainer, Gina.

 The emphasis of the blog is on effective workouts, healthy recipes and her family and lifestyle.

-A large focus of the blog is based around her nutrition including lean proteins, fruits, veggies and grains.
-Gina also shares expert interviews and tips on podcasts and has written a book on High Intensity Interval Training.
+A large focus of the blog is based on her nutrition including lean proteins, fruits, veggies and grains.
+Gina also shares expert interviews and tips on podcasts and has written a book on High-Intensity Interval Training.